curioushuman/poke-k8s/README.md

 This one was tricky, but the result is stored in the values.yaml of our wrapper chart for ArgoCD.
 Some key points:

 - `fullnameOverride` required
-  - By including ArgoCD as dependency broke things like service endpoints
+  - Including ArgoCD as dependency broke things like service endpoints
   - Using fullnameOverride reinstates the name Argo expects
 - TLS/certificates
   - This was a real struggle